Mani Martin: Movie

 Beyond his musical career, Mani has also explored acting and starred in the film "Long Coat" in 2009 which explored the lives of Rwandans after the Genocide of 1994 and kept collaborating with movie industry by providing music for films and creating sound tracks for different movies.

-Awards & nominations
+Awards and nominations

 Concerts

 Mani has performed both locally and on international festivals such as.